 Is it safe to outsource data entry?

 Yes, when using platforms with proper protections.
-GoHireHumans requires identity verification for all freelancers and offers milestone-based escrow so you only release payment when work meets your standards.
+GoHireHumans surfaces profile trust signals where available and supports payment review workflows so you can check work against agreed standards.
 Always use NDAs for sensitive data.